onefoursix/streamsets-examples/sdc/convert-json-to-csv/README.md

 ### The example pipeline

-The example pipeline that accomplishes the goal looks like this:
+The example pipeline that accomplishes this goal looks like this:

 <img src="images/pipeline.png" alt="pipeline" width="700"/>